 We recognize stock-based compensation expense related to stock options based on the estimated fair value of the awards on the date of grant.
 We estimate the grant date fair value, and the resulting stock-based compensation expense, using the Black-Scholes option pricing model.
+Restricted stock units are valued at the market price of the Company's common stock on the date of grant.
 The grant date fair value of the stock-based awards with graded vesting is recognized on a straight-line basis over the requisite service period, which is generally the vesting period of the respective awards.
 We account for forfeitures as they occur.
 The Black-Scholes option pricing model requires the use of highly subjective assumptions, which determine the fair value of stock-based awards.
 These assumptions include: